Blaško Rajić: Biography

-Rajić was born in Szabadka / Subotica and attended elementary school there, while his middle school education (gymnasium) and studium (theology) he had in Kalocsa.
+Rajić was born in Subotica and attended elementary school there, while his middle school education (gymnasium) and studium (theology) he had in Kalocsa.

 After ending the study, he became priest on June 24, 1902.
 His area of service was the region of Bačka, which at the time was a southern part of Austria-Hungary, and he served in villages with numerous Croat inhabitants.
 First, he was the chaplain in Dusnok, where he stayed for few years.
 There he fought against Nasarenism.

 In 1904 he's transferred to another village with numerous Croat inhabitants in southern Austria-Hungary, Hercegszántó.
 There he has remained for three years.
 After chaplainship in Hercegszántó, the service brought him back to his Subotica, where he was the chaplain until 1911.

 After World War I, Bačka became part of newly created Kingdom of Serbs, Croats and Slovenes.

 Later he became the vicar in Subotica, and on that service he remained until his death in 1951.

 He's the author of the prayer book Duhovna mana.